EthanOConnor/streamvis/README.md

   - Observation cadence (seconds between gauge timestamps).
   - Observation→API latency as a window (lower/upper bounds) and robust stats (median, MAD).
 - The scheduler uses a two-regime strategy:
-  - Coarse polling while far from the expected next update (fraction of the learned interval, capped).
+  - Coarse polling while far from the expected next update (fraction of the learned interval, scaling with cadence bounds).
   - Short bursts of finer polling inside a narrow latency window for stations whose latency is stable (small MAD), to converge on update timing at second-level resolution without hammering the API.

 Options: